andreikitaitsev/SymINDy/README.md

 ## Summary
 SymINDy is a new algorithm for the reconstruction of non-linear dynamics.
-It uses symolic regression and SINDy algorithm to recover the systems of equations from time-series observations.
+It uses symbolic regression and SINDy algorithm to recover the systems of equations from time-series observations.
 It is free from the linearity assumption and thus is able to reconstruct systems unreachable for SINDy.

 SymINDy can be applied to multiple theoretical and applied problems from blood dynamics to financial forecasting.